Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/03-installing-&-managing-software.md

 conda install -c bioconda samtools
 ```

 `bioconda` refers to the specific *'channel'* that samtools will be installed from.
-Conda, and its parent dstribution *Anaconda*, are organized into channels that contain specific collections of software. `bioconda` contains a lot of bioinformatics software.
+Conda, and its parent distribution *Anaconda*, are organized into channels that contain specific collections of software. `bioconda` contains a lot of bioinformatics software.

 The easiest way to identify the install details for a specific package is to search for it on the conda website.
 The image below shows an example of the page for the bioconda distribution of samtools (available [here](https://anaconda.org/bioconda/samtools)).